Gilling and Pickering line: History 1864–1913

 The first section of line to be completed was in October 1871, when a south to east curve (Bishophouse to Sunbeck) from the main line at Raskelf was installed to allow trains to run through to York.
-This had been submitted as a raft of proposals to Parliament in 1865 as the Pelaw and Other Branches Act.
-It gained Royal assent in June 1865.
+This had been submitted as a raft of proposals to Parliament in 1865 as the North-eastern Railway Company's (Pelaw and other Branches) Act 1865 (28 & 29 Vict. c. cxi).
+It gained royal assent on 19 June 1865.
 Thereafter the line was built in stages; Gilling to Helmsley in 1871 (opening on the same date as the new curve at Raskelf), Helmsley to Kirbymoorside in 1874 and Kirbymoorside to Pickering in 1875.
 The eastern end of the line entered Pickering from the south and connected with the York and North Midland Line from Rillington and the Forge Valley Line at a junction called Mill Lane.

 The line left Gilling station in an easterly direction for 2 mi before diverging from the T&M route and going due north to Nunnington and then north westerly to Helmsley.
 At Helmsley the line curved almost 180 degrees to go east across the southern edge of the North Yorkshire Moors and calling at Nawton, Kirkbymoorside and Sinnington.

 The line was single throughout with passing loops in Helmsley and Kirbymoorside stations.
 There was a small section of double track (0.25 mi as the line converged with the other railways at Mill Lane Junction in Pickering.
 The line had three major earthworks; Riseborough Cutting, Caulkeys Bank Cutting and Kirkdale Viaduct.
 The engineering for this line was far heavier than the T&M line.